 If your doctor has determined that you’ll need to use a catheter for a long period of time (or even indefinitely), and an intermittent catheter is not an option for whatever reason, then you may have an indwelling or Foley catheter inserted.

-This type of catheter is usually placed in your bladder while at your doctor’s office, a hospital, or another healthcare facility.
-A Foley catheter is typically inserted through the urethra (unless this is no longer a viable entry-point, in which case they can be placed through a stoma).
-Rather than draining the bladder and then throwing the catheter away, this type of catheter is held in place by a small balloon that is inflated once the insertion tip has reached the bladder, and it can stay in for days or even weeks, depending on a doctor’s recommendation.
+This type of catheter is usually placed in your bladder while at a healthcare facility.
+The Foley catheter is then held in place by a small balloon that is inflated once the insertion tip has reached the bladder.
+Indwelling catheters can stay in for days or even weeks, depending on a doctor’s recommendation.

-The downside of using a Foley catheter is that it can leave you more susceptible to urinary tract and/or bladder infections since it is left inside the body for long periods of time.
+The downside of using this catheter type is that it can leave you more susceptible to urinary tract and/or bladder infections since it is left inside the body for long periods of time.

 At 180 Medical, we carry all the major catheter brands and types, so you have the option to sample what might work best for you and the freedom of choice to pick the brand you prefer.